jmstogsdill/ksu-esports-tournament-bot/README.md

 We have two template files - "PlayerStats.xlsx" and "main_db.db" - included in this repository. **If you are planning to make changes to the bot after use, make sure you change these files' names** or edit .gitignore, otherwise you may inadvertently upload files containing user data.

-Unless you want to move your spreadsheet and database files to another folder, you can simply use the relative paths for the template spreadsheet/database files we have included in the repository.
-So the relevant lines of `.env` would look like this if you don't change the templates' names or locations:
+Unless you want to move your spreadsheet and database files to another folder or rename them, **you can leave `SPREADSHEET_PATH` and `DB_PATH` to their defaults**, which are relative paths specifying the template spreadsheet/database files we have included in the repository.

 `SPREADSHEET_PATH=PlayerStats.xlsx`